We want every child in Haringey that needs a free school meal to get one.

 If you are a parent or governor and want your school to get involved, get in touch and we will try to organise an event at your school.
 If you want to provide practical help, you can donate toys and clothing to CARIS and food to food to Haringey foodbank.
 CARIS also support school based food banks but these are often operating in very limited spaces so please ask CARIS if hey are collecting food for schools before taking it to them.

-If you want to read more on the issue, there is a good article in The Guardian and an excellent fact sheet from NELMA.
+If you want to read more on the issue, there is a an excellent fact sheet from NELMA.